RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

 ## Prep the Linux Server with all Apps needed
-All steps below are expected to be run in the linux server, once connected.
-Some commands have different options in case you are running a different server than red hat.
+All steps below are expected to be run in the linux server (RED HAT 8.7), once connected.
+Some commands might be slightly different if running a different linux distribution.

 ### Step 1
 Install Java command

         sudo dnf install java
-        sudo apt-get install java

 ### Step 2
 ⚠️ DO NOT run your server from the root user.<br/>For security reasons, create a separate user for Tomcat server.
 In this case user was name "tomcat" but you can name it different.

         sudo useradd -m -d /opt/tomcat -U -s /bin/false tomcat

 ### Step 3
 Install wget if this is not preinstalled on the server.

-        sudo dnf search wget
         sudo dnf install wget